 A sequel to The Exorcist was inevitable.
 The 1973 film was the highest-grossing motion picture in history at the time of release, and Warner Bros. was not going to turn down a chance to pick up more box-office cash.
 But original director William Friedkin and author William Peter Blatty couldn’t develop any idea they liked to lure them back for a follow-up.
 Warner Bros. reputedly threw half a million dollars at them just to try to think up something over lunch.

 After ditching the concept of making an ultra-cheap sequel recycling unused footage and angles from the first movie with a framing device (that would’ve been irredeemably awful) the studio got a script they liked from William Goodhart, a Broadway playwright interested in metaphysics and theology.
-They offered the picture to English director John Boorman.
-Boorman had turned down directing The Exorcist because he thought it was cruel to children.
-But the sequel script intrigued him with its notion of “goodness” as its driving force.
-Boorman was also coming off the box-office disappointment of Zardoz (1974), and perhaps thought Exorcist II would be an easy financial success and he could fund the King Arthur picture he’d dreamed about for almost twenty years.
+They offered the picture to English director John Boorman, who had turned down directing The Exorcist years before because he thought it was cruel to children.
+The sequel script intrigued him with its notion of “goodness” as the driving force.
+Boorman was also coming off the box-office disappointment of Zardoz (1974) and perhaps thought Exorcist II would be an easy financial success and he could fund the King Arthur picture he’d been dreaming about for twenty years.

 Goodhart’s script underwent numerous rewrites, so it isn’t easy to assess what the original screenplay was like.
 Based on what initially interested Boorman and what ended up on screen, I think I can hazard a guess.
 Father Merrin, the exorcist of the original film, also takes the part of the subtitle of this film.
 He is a “heretic” who developed notions about ESP and people who appear to be born healers across the world.
 Father Merrin’s battle with the demon who possessed Regan in The Exorcist was a fight to free one of these healing souls from the clutches of an evil force that wanted to destroy this emerging power for good.
 The new story features a priest who, while investigating the possible heretical ideas of Father Merrin and its connections to Regan’s exorcism, comes to realize the importance of this network of healers.
 He takes on the demon to free them.